-Simple-Earth is the creative writing project of Marlon van der Linde, created as an ever-evolving portal of articles, documentation, and reporting projects.
-The site serves as a regular outlet of blogs, journals and news but will also host more extensive compositions, stories and eventually videos.
-Simple-Earth is at its core, a place for everyone and anyone caring about land stewardship, permaculture, self-reliance, survival and simplifying life by thinking better.
+Simple-Earth is the creative portal of Marlon van der Linde, created as an ever-grown portal of articles, video, documentation, and reporting projects.
+The site serves as a regular outlet of blogs, video and news but will also host more extensive reports and information on farm products and services.
+Simple-Earth is a place about caring, land stewardship, permaculture, self-reliance, survival and simplifying life by thinking better.

-We invite you to read, share and enjoy our articles about learning, failing and standing up again.
+We invite you to read, share and enjoy our articles & videos about learning, failing and standing up again.
 Technology and nature can work together to provide all the food and amenities we need without degrading the environment.
-Learn all about it here.

 Technical Details of the website itself